cylc/cylc.github.io/development.md

 Cylc development is managed at the [Cylc Organisation on GitHub](https://github.com/cylc)

-As of March 2020:
+Since mid-2020:

-- The complete Cylc 7 project (Python 2) is maintained on the 7.8.x and 7.9.x
+- The Cylc 7 project (Python 2) is maintained on the 7.8.x and 7.9.x
   branches of the cylc/cylc-flow repository.

-- Cylc 8 (Python 3, not yet production ready) is being worked on in the following repositories:
+- Cylc 8 (Python 3, web tech, new scheduling algorithm) is under development in multiple repositories:
-  - cylc/cylc-flow (master branch)
+  - cylc/cylc-flow (scheduler)
-  - cylc/cylc-ui (the new web UI)
+  - cylc/cylc-ui (web UI)
-  - cylc/cylc-uiserver (a new component to take data from scheduler programs and the filesystem, on the back end, and serve the web UI)
+  - cylc/cylc-uiserver (interacts with schedulers, serves the UI)
   - cylc/cylc-doc (documentation)
-  - (and some smaller satellite repositories)
+  - (and several smaller projects)